aahilalwani25/aahilalwani25/README.md

 ## 🚀 About Me

-I am an undergraduate student passionate and skilled in developing web and mobile apps.
-A web development enthusiast with great problem solving and communication skills, looking for a platform to enhance and enrich my skillset which would allow me to contribute to the world in an impactful way.
+I am a graduate professional passionate and skilled in developing web and mobile apps.
+A web and mobile app development enthusiast with great problem solving and communication skills, looking for a platform to enhance and enrich my skillset which would allow me to contribute to the world in an impactful way.